elvishaveriku/Phishing_Website_Project/README.md

-# Project: Building a phishing website using Flask and Ngrok
+# Project: Phishing website using Flask and Ngrok

 ## Overview
 This repository contains a Flask-based website that implements a simple login functionality.
 The website allows users to submit login credentials through a web interface and processes the data on the backend.
 The website is deployed online using Ngrok.
 This project serves as an example on how to gather user information through a malicious web page login form that saves user data into a local text file.